7 Ways You Can Support a Friend or Family Member Who Has Experienced Sexual Assault

 You can help make a difference

-Supporting a friend or family member who has experienced sexual assault requires empathy, patience, and understanding, which can make an important difference in their healing journey.
+Supporting a loved one after sexual assault requires empathy, patience, and understanding, which can make an important difference in their healing journey.
 Remember to believe and validate their experience, respect their wishes and privacy, and offer emotional and practical support.
 At OneEighty, our Domestic Violence and Sexual Assault Hotline provides an immediate response, at any time, for victims of domestic violence, rape, and sexual assault.
 Call OneEighty to begin the process of breaking free from a life threatened by violence.
 And, if you are in need of emergency shelter due to domestic abuse or sexual assault, you can call our 24-hour hotline at 800-686-1122.

 We’re here to support you